Emily McLaughlin: Awards

-In 1974, McLaughlin earned a nomination for a Golden Globe Award for Best Actress – Television Series Drama for her role.
+In 1974, McLaughlin received a nomination for a Golden Globe Award for Best Actress – Television Series Drama for her role.
 She became the first and only actress nominated for a Golden Globe Award for a role on the daytime soap.

 Her character in General Hospital was seen less and less during the 1980s.
 Although she wanted the steady work and to keep her job, her failing health made it difficult.
 She was eventually demoted to day-player status, but still retained her billing at the top of the cast crawl, behind only John Beradino as Dr. Steve Hardy.
 Towards the end of her life, she was only shown on the serial a few times a year, with her last appearance on the show aired on March 1, 1991, when Jessie attended the funeral of a character named Dawn Winthrop.
 On April 26, 1991, McLaughlin died of cancer, aged 62.
 She is interred next to second husband Jeffrey Hunter in the Glen Haven Memorial Park cemetery in Sylmar, California.

 After her death, co-star John Beradino announced at the end of a General Hospital episode that McLaughlin had died.
 However, the character Jessie Brewer was never written out or referred to; she simply disappeared without explanation.
 Not until years later, during an anniversary episode, did Dr. Steve Hardy mention that Jessie had died.